fengzhang2011/TA_Tutorial/course_320/assignment4/README.md

 3. execute the script to copy and repair files. "./copyFromSubmitted.sh"

 ## Check the assignment
-1. Check the compilation. "./checkCompile.sh"
+1. Check the compilation. "./checkCompile.sh netid"
-2. Check the solution. "./checkSolution.sh"
+2. Check the solution. "./checkSolution.sh netid"